House is given tape of Trump calling for ambassador’s ouster

 Democrats seized on the recording as further evidence of Trump’s involvement.

-“If this is additional evidence of his involvement in that effort to smear her, it would certainly corroborate much of what we’ve heard, but I’m not in a position yet to analyze that, not having looked at it,” said Rep. Adam Schiff, D-Calif., chairman of the House Intelligence Committee, who is helping lead the impeachment proceedings against Trump.
+“If this is additional evidence of his involvement in that effort to smear her, it would certainly corroborate much of what we’ve heard, but I’m not in a position yet to analyze that, not having looked at it,” said Adam Schiff, D-Calif., the chairman of the House Intelligence Committee who is helping lead the impeachment proceedings against Trump.

 Parnas has done a series of interviews in recent days in which he has asserted that Trump was aware of the plan to remove Yovanovitch.
 Trump has distanced himself from Parnas, and the president’s supporters have questioned his credibility and motives.